The tusker elephant starts the perahera, honestly carrying the casket.

 Support: If you have any trouble finding the location or need assistance on the day, please call our support team at [+94713414099].

-Experience the Magic of Kandy with Us
+Experience the Magic of Kandy Esala Perahera with Us

 Witnessing the Kandy Esala Perahera is a journey into the heart of Sri Lankan culture, but navigating the crowds and logistics can be a challenge.
 Whether you need a comfortable, private vehicle to get you to the city center stress-free or an all-inclusive travel itinerary that handles everything from tickets to local guidance, we are here to help.